Ntandoyethu/My-Profile-/README.md

 # My-Profile-
-Ntandoyethu's Profile
+N
-Hi , my website is about my profile where you will find my resume
+Hi ,welcome to  my website is about my profile where you will find my resume